From Talent Pipelines to Strategic Capabilities: Rethinking India’s Science Institutions

 - Intelligent, connected products operating at the edge

-India today has strong capabilities in chip design and software services—but limited ownership of complete systems.
+India today has strong capabilities in chip design and software services—but limited ownership of complete, integrated systems.

-In doing so, they would help India move from contributing components to designing integrated, mission-relevant systems.
+In doing so, they would help India move from contributing components to designing and owning mission-relevant intelligent systems—where computation, cognition, and application evolve together.

 2. The Resource–Materials–Industry Corridor